The Punisher (2005 video game): Plot

 In the post-credits scene, Bullseye is loaded onto a stretcher as Kingpin is seen plotting his revenge against the Punisher.

+Characters

+The game features many cameo appearances from Marvel Comics characters, namely the Avengers such as Iron Man and Nick Fury, the Marvel Knights such as Black Widow and Matt Murdock (the alter ego of Daredevil), as well as arch-enemies including Bushwacker, Kingpin and Bullseye.

+Also present are several characters from the Welcome Back, Frank storyline such as detectives Martin Soap and Molly von Richthofen, the Punisher's neighbors Joan and Spacker Dave, Ma Gnucci, The Russian and General Kreigkopf.

 Reception

 The game received mixed reviews, criticizing the game's sound effects and the linear and repetitive gameplay, but praising its system of torture, the storyline, the inordinate amount of violence and Punisher himself.
 Maxim contributor Gene Newman opined in his review that this game "[made] the Grand Theft Auto series look like Super Mario Kart".
 Detroit Free Press gave the Xbox version a score of three stars out of four and stated: "This isn't a game that requires a lot of skill.
 But if you can get past the gore, it's a rarity in the comic book world: a game that stays true to the original work and doesn't stink".
 The Sydney Morning Herald, however, gave the game a score of three stars out of five and called it "dark, violent and derivative, but nowhere near as flawed as the movie".

 The game sold around one million copies and was profitable for Volition.